 - Business phone number – your personal number is fine but make sure that it also identifies your art business

 - Brochures and other marketing materials such as signage

 - Pricing that will cover ALL of your costs including your time producing the art

 - An inventory or selection of art to sell

 OK, here are the basic things you will need to start your art business.
-Remember that these are really things that you need to accomplish.
+Remember that these are things that you need to accomplish.
 How they will look and when they will be accomplished should be carefully thought out in your business and marketing plan.
-If you have any questions leave a comment and I will try to answer your questions.
-You can download a PDF of the Art Business Startup Checklist here: Creatives and Business Art Business Startup Checklist Good Luck!
+You can download a PDF of the Art Business Startup Checklist here: Creatives and Business Art Business Startup Checklist I invite you to share this article with your artist and creative friends.
+Good Luck!

 Neil McKenzie is the author of The Artist’s Business and Marketing ToolBox – How to Start, Run and Market a Successful Arts or Creative Business available in softcover from Barnes & Noble and Amazon and as an eBook from iTunes, Amazon and Barnes & Noble.
 He has developed and teaches the course “Artrepreneurship” at the Center for Innovation at Metropolitan State University of Denver, and is also a visiting professor at University College at the University of Denver.

 Neil has over 30 years’ experience as a management consultant and marketing executive, working with some of the world’s top brands.
 Neil is a frequent lecturer to artists and arts organizations, a guest columnist for Colorado Biz Magazine, where he covers the creative sector of the economy, and the author of several articles for Americans for the Arts, a national arts organization.
 Follow Neil on Twitter: @neilmckenzphoto